 Moving between campuses and central student locations is easy by foot, bike, or public transport 24 hours a day, also on weekends.
 Bike paths and walkways are of high quality and kept open all year round.
-Tampere will invest in sustainable modes of transport and keep students in mind in the city's transport policy.
+Tampere will invest in sustainable modes of transport.

-- The public transport system of Tampere uses mobile tickets, but they should not be the only payment method available. - All students are entitled to good public transport discounts.
-Student discounts will be made available for all ticket types, regardless of the payment method. - Electric carsharing services will be made more widely available to students. - The city will promote low-emission transport by offering parking fee discounts for low-emission vehicles and by increasing the number of electric car charging stations. - City bikes will be made available on campuses and in central student housing areas.
+- It is possible for passengers to pay for the trip in various ways in the public transport of the City of Tampere. - All students of all ages are entitled to good public transport discounts.
+Student discounts will be made available for all ticket types, regardless of the payment method. - The aim is to reduce public transport charges in the Tampere region without compromising on quality. - It is possible to pay the annual ticket for public transport in addition to the one-time fee in smaller parts without increasing the total price.

-- The tram and local train network will be developed as a part of a student-friendly public transport system. - Tampere will be made more accessible to all pedestrians, cyclists, and wheelchair users. - The urban space will be developed in line with the principles of a pedestrian city.
+- Public transport routes and shifts enable students to move around on weekdays.
+In addition, major student events are taken into account in the frequency and schedule of public transport services. - Electric carsharing, electric bikes, and other environment-friendly common-use means of transport services will be made more widely available to students. - The city will promote low-emission transport by offering parking fee discounts for low-emission vehicles and by increasing the number of electric car charging stations. - City bikes will be made available on campuses and in central student housing areas. - The tram and local train network will be developed as a part of a student-friendly public transport system. - Tampere will be made more accessible to all pedestrians, cyclists, and those moving with assistive devices. - Pedestrian and cycle routes focus on unity, usability, and comfort.
+Movement along major pedestrian and cycle routes is smooth and uninterrupted. - The urban space will be developed in line with the principles of a pedestrian city.